The Ultimate Adult SEO Guide

 Webmasters usually use it to disallow bots from accessing irrelevant pages of their website.

-Take Pornhub for example: They have one of the most efficient and complete Robots.txt file of the industry.
+Take Airbnb for example: They have one of the most efficient and complete Robots.txt files of the industry.

 Within their set of rules, they’ve disallowed search robots from crawling their users profile pages.